 Building a house on soft soils with great depths of frost lines implies the use of a deep strip foundation, including stay-in-place formwork, the lower part of which reaches below the soil frost line.
 This is needed to make sure that soil does not squeeze the foundation out thus breaking it during frost heaving.

 The arrangement of a mat foundation is useful if the soil gets washed out or is represented by peat.
 This type of foundation is a monolithic reinforced slab and can be used for the erection of a log house or a house built of heavier materials.

 Pile foundations are used in non-swelling soils with frost lines up to two meters deep.

-As you can see, soil types have a direct impact on the choice of a foundation design for your future home.
-However, do not give up even your construction site is on «weak» soils.
+As you can see, soil types have a direct impact on the choice of foundation design for your future home.
+However, do not give up even if your construction site is on «weak» soils.
 It is not a problem to build a house on these soils using modern technical means.
 But to make sure that all the work is done at a high level of quality, it is strongly recommended to use the services of professionals who will not only provide advice but will help bring your idea to life.